Go with perspective

 Patent applications that claim priority to a foreign application

-Foreign priority is not considered in determining the term of a U.S. patent.
-Therefore, a U.S. patent that claims priority to a foreign patent application will have a term that expires twenty years from its earliest effective filing date as discussed above – not the filing date of the foreign patent application.
+Foreign priority is not considered in determining the length of a U.S. patent.
+Therefore, a U.S. patent that claims priority to a foreign application will have a term that expires twenty years from its earliest effective filing date as discussed above – not the filing date of the foreign patent application.

 Patent applications that claim the benefit of a provisional application